Hypothesis Testing for Shapes using Vectorized Persistence Diagrams: Topological Data Analysis Background

-From persistent homology, we can observe dynamics of when a specific $k$-dimensional hole appears (birth) and disappears (death) over the filtration.
-As a result, persistent homology is given as multiple intervals of (birth, death).
+Homology characterizes a shape by counting its number of connected components, loops, and voids.
+The connected components, loops, and voids are also called the dimension-zero, dimension-one, and dimension-two topological features, respectively.
+Persistent homology tracks the dynamics of topological features in data at different resolutions.
+As we change the resolution of the data, the topological nature of the data also changes.
+The parameter that tracks the resolution of data is called the filtration.
+Persistent homology computes when specific dimension-$k$ features appear (birth) and disappear (death) over the filtration.
+The output of persistent homology can be summarized as a collection of intervals of (birth, death).

-A persistence diagram is a graphical representation of persistent homology.
-The (birth, death) intervals are plotted as points in $\mathbb{R}^2$ of birth ($x$-axis) and death ($y$-axis).
-Because the death of a topological feature comes after its birth, points are plotted above the 45-degree line.
-Figure~\ref{fig:pd} shows the persistence diagram of the Rips complexes in Figure~\ref{fig:rips} for dimensions 0 (connected components) and 1 (loops).
-For example, the blue dots in Figure~\ref{fig:pd} summarize $\epsilon$ values when the data points are connected by edges and the red triangle at $(1.4,1.5)$ in Figure~\ref{fig:pd} represents the loop created at $\epsilon=1.4$, which dies at $\epsilon=1.5$.
+A persistence diagram is the most popular graphical representation of the (birth, death) intervals produced by persistent homology.
+It plots the intervals as points in $\mathbb{R}^2$ of birth ($x$-axis) and death ($y$-axis).
+Because the death of a topological feature comes after its birth, all points are plotted above the diagonal.
+Figure~\ref{subfig:pd} shows an example of a persistence diagram.
+For more detailed explanation of persistent homology, see Section~S2 of the supplementary material.

-Persistent homology can explore different aspects of shapes when it is applied to different types of data.
-For example, when persistent homology is computed for the binary rock images, it can describe geometric properties or materials such as sizes of pores and grains, their connectivity, and pore-throat radius \citep{Robins2016}.
-Figure~\ref{fig:interpret0} and \ref{fig:interpret1} in Supplementary Material show examples of topological features of two-dimensional binary rock images and where such features appear in dimension 0 and 1 persistence diagrams.